Beckhambenny2000/Beckhambenny2000.github.io/_projects/ceva-project/index.md

 ---
 # Design Challenge
-The core challenge of this project was to build a vision-based system capable of reliably detecting boxes and accurately measuring their physical properties — regardless of how they were positioned in front of the camera.
-The system needed to handle varying box orientations and sizes without any manual input, reflecting the kind of unpredictability found in real-world logistics and warehousing environments.
-This highlighted the need for robust object detection, precise depth estimation, and intelligent volume classification.
+The core challenge of this project was to develop a vision-based system capable of reliably detecting boxes and accurately estimating their physical dimensions, regardless of their orientation in front of the camera.
+The system was designed to handle boxes of different sizes and positions without manual intervention, reflecting the dynamic conditions commonly found in real-world logistics and warehousing environments.
+This required robust object detection, accurate depth estimation, and reliable volume classification to ensure consistent performance.

 ## Measurement Objective
-Our system was designed to detect a box placed within the camera's field of view and automatically compute its height, dimensions, and total volume.
-Beyond raw measurements, the system would then compare the calculated volume against predefined thresholds for small, medium, and large box categories — alerting the user if the object's volume exceeds the recommended limits for each size class.
+Our system was designed to detect boxes within the camera's field of view and automatically estimate their height, dimensions, and overall volume.
+The calculated volume is then compared against predefined thresholds for small, medium, and large box categories.
+If the measured volume exceeds the allowable limit for its assigned category, the system alerts the user, enabling quick identification of oversized items in logistics and warehousing operations.

 ## Thematic Arena: Scaled Warehousing Simulation
-The project was scoped as a scaled-down simulation of a logistics and warehousing use case, where automated dimensioning of parcels is a common operational need.
-Rather than a physical arena, our working environment was a controlled tabletop setup designed to replicate how boxes might be presented to a fixed scanning station in a warehouse setting.
+The project was developed as a scaled-down simulation of a logistics and warehousing environment, where automated parcel dimensioning is a common operational requirement.
+Instead of a full-scale warehouse, a controlled tabletop setup was used to emulate how boxes would be presented to a fixed vision-based scanning station, providing a practical environment for developing and validating the system.

 ## Hardware Platform: ZED Camera
-For this project, we used the ZED stereo camera as our primary sensing device.
-The ZED provides high-quality RGB imagery alongside dense depth data, making it well-suited for both object detection and 3D spatial measurement in a fixed-camera configuration.
+For this project, we used the ZED stereo camera as the primary sensing device.
+The camera captures high-resolution RGB images together with dense depth information, making it well-suited for accurate object detection and 3D dimensional measurement in a fixed-camera setup.
 {% include image-gallery.html images="ZED2i.jpg" height="400"%}

 ## Detection Framework: YOLO-Based Object Detection
-To identify boxes within the camera's field of view, we employed a YOLO-based object detection model.
-YOLO's real-time inference capabilities allowed us to accurately localise boxes in each frame, which then served as the region of interest for depth extraction and dimension calculation.
+To detect boxes within the camera's field of view, we employed a YOLO-based object detection model.
+Its real-time inference capability enabled accurate localisation of boxes in each frame, with the detected bounding boxes serving as the regions of interest for subsequent depth extraction and dimensional measurement.
 {% include image-gallery.html images="Detection.png" height="400"%}